BenHavenga/BenHavenga/README.md

 ---

 ## 🚀 About Me
 I’m an Engineering & Management student passionate about leveraging technology and finance to build insightful solutions.
-Currently pivoting into Investment Banking, I love bridging the gap between data, modeling, and strategic decision-making.
+Currently learning how to lend my skills into Investment Banking, I love bridging the gap between data, modeling, and strategic decision-making.
 Whether it’s crafting a robust DCF model or automating processes with Python, I’m always looking to learn and build.

 ---